zischwartz/deathmapnyc/readme.md

 # Death Map NYC
-This is the source code for [deathmapnyc.com](http://deathmapnyc.com), a map of deaths that occurred in New York City in 2015 and 2016.
-It's incomplete and imperfect.
+This is the source code for [deathmapnyc.com](http://deathmapnyc.com), a map of deaths that occurred in New York City in 2015 and 2016 based on available data.
 For some categories/data-sources there's data going as far back as 2006.
 Check the "Show All Years" button to see that.

 ### Data Sources